Kingxukai/linux/Documentation/networking/rds.rst

 transports.
 The current implementation used to support RDS over TCP as well as IB.

-The high-level semantics of RDS from the application's point of view are
+The high-level semantics of RDS from the woke application's point of view are

  *	Addressing